csev/cc4e/book/chap06.md

 in the sort program of [Chapter 5](chap05.md).

 There are two main reasons for using `typedef` declarations.
 The first is to parameterize a program against portability problems.
-If typedef's are used for data types which may be machine dependent, only the typedef's need change when the program is moved.
-One common situation is to use `typedef` names for various integer quantities, then make an appropriate set of choices of short, int and long for each host machine.
+If `typedef`'s are used for data types which may be machine dependent, only the `typedef`'s need change when the program is moved.
+One common situation is to use `typedef` names for various integer quantities, then make an appropriate set of choices of `short`, `int` and `long` for each host machine.

-The second purpose of typedef's is to provide better documentation for a program - a type called TREEPTR may be easier to understand than one declared only as a pointer to a complicated structure.
+The second purpose of `typedef`'s is to provide better documentation for a program - a type called `TREEPTR` may be easier to understand than one declared only as a pointer to a complicated structure.

 Finally, there is always the possibility that in the future the compiler or